spelunky-fyi/overlunky/docs/script-api.md

 #### Params: `float x, float y, string text, int color`
 Draws text on screen
 ## Types
 Using the api through these directly is kinda dangerous, but such is life.
-I got pretty bored writing this doc generator at this point, so you can find the variable types in the [.hpp files](https://github.com/spelunky-fyi/overlunky/tree/main/src/game_api).
+I got pretty bored writing this doc generator at this point, so you can find the variable types in the [source files](https://github.com/spelunky-fyi/overlunky/tree/main/src/game_api).
 They're mostly just ints and floats.
 Example:
 ```
 -- This doesn't make any sense, as you could just access the variables directly from players[]
 -- It's just a weird example OK!